satlecture/kit2025/README.md

 All lectures and exercises take place at **15:45 in building 50.34 room 301**.
 Our first appointment is the lecture on **Tuesday, April 22**.

+## Exam Dates
+We tentatively offer the following exam dates:

+* Thursday, July 31
+* Wednesday, September 24

+If neither of these options suit you, please let us know!

 ## Lectures

 The below lecture plan is tentative and subject to changes.